 - Perform readers’ advisory services.

 - Search library catalogues, research databases, the Internet, and other reference tools to locate information.

 - Use standard reference tools to answer basic reference questions.

-- Use specialized resources for finding information in selected areas, such as health.
+- Use specialized resources for finding information in specific areas.

 - Instruct library patrons in the use of resources.

-- Conduct informational, instructional, outreach, recreational programs and special events.
+- Conduct informational, instructional, recreational, and outreach programs and special events.

 - Create accompanying materials for library programs.

 - Incorporate technology into programming, including makerspace resources.